hhhhzs666/KSIHER/README.md

 `python ./explanation_regeneration_experiment.py`

-This will create the [FAISS](https://faiss.ai/) index and perform multi-hop inference using SCAR
+This will create the [FAISS](https://faiss.ai/) index and perform multi-hop inference using Iterative Hybrid Encoding